Tools for Existing Customer

 Will I be required to pay anything in exchange to compromise my arrears?

-No. There are no penalties or fees attached to the COAP agreement.
+No. There are no penalties or fees attached to the Debt Reduction Program agreement.
 If approved, the parent must be prepared to pay off the reduced balance of the case.